 |These two images are the product of Dr. Jean-Yves Sgro at the Institute of Molecular Virology at the University of Wisconsin, Madison campus, where more of his excellent images can be seen.|

 These capsid proteins assemble to form the capsid structure, which has icosahedral symmetry.
 The figure here shows how the capsid probably looks if it were large enough to see.
-The structure was derived in the laboratory of Professor Michael Rossmann at Purdue University.
-His laboratory website has structures and movies that you can view.
+The structure was derived in the laboratory of the late Professor Michael Rossmann during his time at Purdue University.
 Capsid structures are often derived using a technique called x-ray crystallography, in which virus is concentrated and then crystallized, much as you might crystallize sugar or salt (although it is much more complicated than that).
 The crystal forms because, like salt or sugar molecules, the capsid structure of these viruses is regular and repeating in shape.
 Once the crystal is made, x-rays are passed through it and the crystal bends the rays.
 These results are captured on film and analyzed using complex mathematics, then formulated into a structure.
 Another highly informative website to view virus structures is at the University of Wisconsin's Institute for Molecular Virology - just click on the Images and Animation Database icon on this page to learn more.